jameshughes89/cs102/src/site/topic22.rst

         }
     }

-* The idea here is, if the current node exists, the the size of the (sub)tree will be 1 + the size of the left subtree + the size of the right subtree
 * Here we also make use of a public helper method that always starts the recursive method at the root

 * What is the computational complexity of ``size()``?
     * :math:`O(n)`, where :math:`n` is the number of nodes in the tree

 **Contains**

 * If we have an arbitrary binary tree and we want to search it for a specific element

+* If the current element is what we're looking for, we found it
+    * Otherwise, check the left subtree
+    * If you didn't find it in the left subtree, then check the right subtree

 .. code-block:: java
     :linenos: